What is Squint?

 Along with the squint eye treatment in Ayurveda here are some home remedies for how to cure squint eye naturally:

-- Putting 2 drops of ghee in eyes at bedtime is a nourishing medicine.
+- Putting 2 drops of ghee in the eyes at bedtime is a nourishing medicine.

 - Vitamin-C rich fruits like berries and citrus fruits should be added in the daily diet.